BgeeDB/anatomical-similarity-annotations/release/README.md

     lung|swim bladder

-Optional field, cardinality 0 or greater

 #### Qualifier (column 5)

 Flag used to negate the interpretation of an annotation.
 If provided, the only accepted value is `NOT`.
 This is used to capture an information **rejecting** a putative relation between structures, that could otherwise seem plausible.

 For instance, this qualifier is used to capture annotations stating that hindgut (`UBERON:0001046`) is <strong>not</strong> believed to be homologous among <i>Bilateria</i>.
 Another annotation then states that hindgut is believed to be homologous among <i>Vertebrata</i>.

 Optional field, cardinality 0 or 1.
 If cardinality 1, the only accepted value is `NOT`.

 #### Taxon (column 6)

 The unique identifier of the taxon targeted by the `HOM ID` relation (column 1), for the provided `entity` (column 3).
 These identifiers are integers linking to the [NCBI taxonomy](http://www.ncbi.nlm.nih.gov/Taxonomy/).

 See definition of column 3 for an example of use of `taxon`.

 Required field, cardinality 1.
 Note that this cardinality could evolve in the future, to allow the use of other types of similarity relations (for instance, to define in which taxa a structure is functionally equivalent, as this type of relation would not originate from any common ancestor).

 #### Taxon name (column 7)

 Name of `taxon`, defined in column 6.

-Optional field, cardinality 0 or 1.
-Note that this cardinality could evolve in the future, to allow the use of other types of similarity relations (for instance, to define in which taxa a structure is functionally equivalent, as this type of relation would not originate from any common ancestor).

 #### CIO ID (column 8)

-Unique identifier from the experimental [confidence information ontology](https://github.com/BgeeDB/confidence-information-ontology/blob/master/src/ontology/confidence_information_ontology.obo).
+Unique identifier from the [confidence information ontology](https://github.com/BgeeDB/confidence-information-ontology/blob/master/src/ontology/confidence_information_ontology.obo).
 This experimental ontology is an attempt to provide a mean to capture information about the confidence in an assertion.
 See [project home](https://github.com/BgeeDB/confidence-information-ontology) for more details.

-If the value of `line type` (column 8) is `RAW`, then this confidence code can only belong to the "confidence from single evidence" branch.
+In the file `raw_similarity_annotations.tsv` this confidence code can only belong to the "confidence from single evidence" branch.
 Possible values are then `CIO:0000003` ("high confidence from single evidence"), `CIO:0000004` ("medium confidence from single evidence"), and `CIO:0000005` ("low confidence from single evidence").

-If the value of `line type` (column 8) is `SUMMARY`, then this confidence code can only belong to the "confidence from multiple evidences" branch, as the aim of such lines are to summarize several individual annotations, based on a single evidence.
-For the `SUMMARY` lines, this confidence code is assigned automatically, using the "single evidence" confidences provided by curators, and using the Evidence Ontology to try to determine whether the evidences used are of a same experimental type, or of different experimental types (which provides a stronger support for the assertion, see the [confidence information ontology](https://github.com/BgeeDB/confidence-information-ontology/blob/master/src/ontology/confidence_information_ontology.obo) for more details).
+For the file `summary_similarity_annotations.tsv`, this confidence code is assigned automatically, using the "single evidence" confidences provided by curators, and using the Evidence Ontology to try to determine whether the evidences used are of a same experimental type, or of different experimental types (which provides a stronger support for the assertion, see the [confidence information ontology](https://github.com/BgeeDB/confidence-information-ontology/blob/master/src/ontology/confidence_information_ontology.obo) for more details).

 #### CIO name (column 9)

-Name of `CIO ID`, defined in column 11.
+Name of `CIO ID`, defined in column 8.

-Optional field, cardinality 0 or 1.

 #### ECO ID (column 10)

 Unique identifier from the [Evidence Ontology](https://code.google.com/p/evidenceontology/), capturing how the annotation is supported.
 See the [GO evidence code guide](http://www.geneontology.org/GO.evidence.shtml) for more information.

-If `line type` (column 8) is equal to `RAW`, this field is required, cardinality 1.
-If `line type` is equal to `SUMMARY`, this field is not provided, cardinality 0 (as the aim of such lines are to summarize several evidences, that can be retrieved from the individual `RAW` annotations).
+This field is mandatory and present only in the file `raw_similarity_annotations.tsv`.

 #### ECO name (column 11)

-Name of `ECO ID`, defined in column 9.
+Name of `ECO ID`, defined in column 10.

-Optional field, cardinality 0 or 1.
-If `line type` (column 8) is equal to `SUMMARY`, this field is not provided, see column 9 description for more details.

 #### Reference ID (column 12)

 Unique identifier of a single source, cited as an authority for asserting the relation.
-Note that only one reference can be cited on a single line in the annotation file (and only one evidence from this reference can be cited on a single line).
+Note that only one reference can be cited on a single line in the `raw_similarity_annotations.tsv` file (and only one evidence from this reference can be cited on a single line).

-If `line type` (column 8) is equal to `RAW`, this field is required, cardinality 1.
-If `line type` is equal to `SUMMARY`, this field is not provided, cardinality 0 (as the aim of such lines are to summarize several evidences, potentially from several references, that can be retrieved from the individual `RAW` annotations).
+This field is mandatory and present only in the file `raw_similarity_annotations.tsv`.

 #### Reference title (column 13)

-Title of the reference defined in `reference ID` (column 13).
+Title of the reference defined in `reference ID` (column 12).

-Optional field, cardinality 0 or 1.

 #### Supporting text (column 14)

-A quote from the reference defined in column 13, supporting the annotation.
-If possible, it should also support the choice of the `ECO ID` (column 9).
+A quote from the reference defined in column 12, supporting the annotation.
+If possible, it should also support the choice of the `ECO ID` (column 10).

-If `line type` (column 8) is equal to `RAW`, this field is required, cardinality 1.
-If `line type` is equal to `SUMMARY`, this field is not provided.
+This field is mandatory and present only in the file `raw_similarity_annotations.tsv`.

 #### Assigned by (column 15)

 The database which made the annotation.
 Used for tracking the source of an individual annotation.

-Required field, cardinality 1.
+This field is mandatory and present only in the file `raw_similarity_annotations.tsv`.

 #### Curator (column 16)

-A code allowing to identify the curator who made the annotation, from the database defined in column 16.
+A code allowing to identify the curator who made the annotation, from the database defined in column 15.

-Optional field, cardinality 0 or 1.
+This field is mandatory and present only in the file `raw_similarity_annotations.tsv`.

 #### Date (column 17)

 Date on which the annotation was made.
 Format is `yyyy-MM-dd`.

-If `line type` (column 8) is equal to `RAW`, this field is required, cardinality 1.
-If `line type` is equal to `SUMMARY`, this field is not provided, as such lines are generated automatically at each release.
+This field is mandatory and present only in the file `raw_similarity_annotations.tsv`.

+## Relation between developmental structures

+Distinctions based on the developmental state of a same organ can be irrelevant when considering similarity annotations.
+For instance, terms such as ‘future brain’ and ‘brain’, while relevant when considering the developmental lineage of a structure, can correspond to a same common ancestral structure.

+The annotations provided here always target entities describing the fully-formed structures, unless a distinction between developmental structures has to be made.
+Related developmental structures can be retrieved in Uberon using the relations
+`transformation_of`, and `immediate_transformation_of`.

+When using this annotation file, it is recommended to always group entities described in the entity ID field (column 3), as well as any entity **not annotated**, and related to them by a `transformation_of` or `immediate_transformation_of` relation.